LoopringSecondary/neo-protocol/docs/claim_LRN.md

+# The airdrop is 100% contract based

+LRN airdrop is 100% smart contract-based, having mapped LRN tokens to LRC holders over several snapshots during 2018.
+The gained LRN vests daily, over 2 years.
+Loopring used to provide an easy-to-use UI for the continuous claiming, but have decided to stop the service to reduce cost, for now.
+All LRN is still accruing to their appropriate owner, daily, and will always be there.
+Far from meaning abandonment, it gives us greater flexibility in assessing LRN options when the time is right, namely, following the successful deployment of Loopring v3.0 to mainnet.

-# How Claim LRN
+# How To Claim LRN

-We assume you have a basic understanding of how NEO works and the NEO RPC services; otherwise, this will be challenging for you.
+This method assumes you have a basic understanding of how NEO works and the NEO RPC services; otherwise, this will be challenging for you.

 There are two steps to claim LRN: